Skip to main content

 3. Overwatering or Damp Soil: Overhydration can lead to brown patches or leaf discoloration.

 4. Shipping or Handling Damage: Bumps and knocks during shipping can result in scars, rips, or cuts in leaves.
-This does not indicate poor health.
+This does not indicate poor health.5.
+Brown Spots or Infections: These may appear as discolored patches on the leaves, often caused by physical damage or fungal infections.

 Immediate Steps for Handling Damaged Leaves